 Throughout the eight hour journey from Buenos Aires to Río Cuarto, Reyes could only think about all that had happened to bring him to that moment: Rena’s death, the holy card with the date marking the end of the war written on the back –they were mixing in one swell of emotions in Reyes.
 In fact, he told me that 90 kilometers before getting there…

-Reyes: I stopped the car there and said to myself, “just think, after so many years and so many kilometers, after so much happening and everything else, we’re in the final chapter, we’re 90 kilometers away from embracing again and picking up where we left off in such a long story.”
+[Jorge Luis]: I stopped the car there and said to myself: “Just think, after so many years and so many kilometers, after all that happened and everything else, we’re in the final chapter, we’re 90 kilometers away from embracing again and picking up where we left off in such a long story.”
 So I waited before setting out again because I liked to think in that moment about everything that united us, in that final chapter, and everything that had kept us apart.

-Gisela: And before leaving Rena’s house, Reyes showed him a gift he’d bought thinking about the holy card Rena gave him in those final days 29 years earlier.
+[Gisela]: And before leaving Rena’s house, Reyes showed him a gift he’d bought thinking about the holy card Rena gave him in that final day, 29 years earlier.

 At least they were able to enjoy that asado they had promised each other.

-We’d also like to thank Gabriel Pasquini, Javier Trimboli, Gonzalo Arechaga, Osvaldo Daniele, and Facundo Pérez Toro from la Universidad Nacional de la Patagonia Austral.
+We’d also like to thank Gabriel Pasquini, Javier Trimboli, Gonzalo Arechaga, Osvaldo Daniele, and Facundo Pérez Toro from the Universidad Nacional de la Patagonia Austral.

 Radio Ambulante tells the stories of Latin America.
-To hear more, visit our website, radioambulante.org.
 I’m Daniel Alarcón.
 Thanks for listening.